 The code book has 4 sections:

 Chapters 1-4 cover requirements for installation, wiring and protection, wiring methods and materials, and equipment.

 Chapter 5 deals with special occupancies.

-Chapters 6 & 7 deal with special occupancies and conditions.
+Chapters 6 and 7 detail special occupancies with conditions.

 Chapter 8 includes communication systems like radio and television.